 Golden Grove Lutheran School Out of School Hours Care offers the community a fun, caring and secure environment which caters for the social, emotional, physical, cultural and developmental needs of children, based on Christian values.
 The service is maintained in accordance with the National Regulations and Standards for Out of School Hours Care.
 GGOSH believes in the following principles:

 - Play, learn, grow We believe in providing Christian care to the children who attend the service, by role modelling Christian beliefs and values such as service to one another, practice daily grace before meals, providing nurturing and fellowship and opportunities to learn and practice life skills We believe that through interesting and constructive play children can develop their creative, cognitive and social skills and thus grow in knowledge, maturity and self-confidence.
-Our School’s Motto provides a fitting complement: “Learning for Life in the Light of Christ.
+Our School’s Motto provides a suitable complement: ‘Believe, Collaborate, Achieve’.

 - Trust and mutual respect We believe that trust and mutual respect underpin all relationships at our Service – among children, between children and adults and among adults.
 Relationships based on trust and mutual respect, promote the physical and psychological wellbeing of children.